-The high levels of new business recently have improved the solvency position (although the margin over cancellation values is reduced).
+The high levels of new business recently have improved the solvency position (although the margin over cancellation values has reduced).

 A large drop in the level of new business would mean the level of Trust expenses would become more significant, as more of the future expenses would have to be met from the existing Plans, and this would be expected to reduce the solvency position.
-For example, if expenses continued in line with recent experience and expected inflation, but no new Plans were taken out, allowing for the expenses for the next 20 years would be sufficient to reduce the solvency level by 10%.
+Expenses would then need to be reduced, or some other action taken, as otherwise the solvency position would fall to 100% over time.